akokai/commongroups-archived/docs/design.rst

 Methods
 -------

 This is how we are trying to do it.
+Coming soon.